getappbox/AppBox-iOSAppsWirelessInstallation/docs/FAQ/installationlinkexpire.md

-# How long will Application Installation links be available on AppBox?
+# How long are Application Installation Links available on AppBox?
-The installation links will be available until you've deleted the IPA file from your Dropbox account or from AppBox Dashboard.
+Installation links remain active until you delete the IPA file from your Dropbox account or the AppBox Dashboard.